-In this presentation, we will focus on next-generation systems that are proficient in pursuing advanced artificial intelligence (AI) based computation and decision-making.
 The particular challenge addressed in this ongoing research endeavor is that of cognitive resilience and ethical, bias-free choices.
 Operating under changing in-field data patterns is difficult in current AI inference engines.
 Precipitous loss of in-field inferential accuracy can lead to potentially catastrophic errors in decisions.
 Also, inadequate safeguards in factory-trained model development can lead to decisions at the edge that are perceived as having unintended cognitive bias.
-How to ensure that the cognitive decision-making at the edge is bias-free, ethical and resilient to in-field data changes or inconsistencies – those are the AI systems challenges we are primarily focused on in this project.
+But how do you ensure that the cognitive decision making at the edge is bias free, ethical, and resilient to in-field data changes or inconsistencies?

-PRADIP BOSE is a Distinguished Research Staff Member and Manager of the Efficient & Resilient Systems Department at IBM T. J. Watson Research Center, Yorktown Heights, NY.
-He has been involved in the design and pre-silicon modeling of virtually all IBM POWER-series microprocessors, since the pioneering POWER1 (RS/6000) machine, which started as the Cheetah (and subsequently America) superscalar RISC project at IBM Research.
-From 1992-95, he was on assignment at IBM Austin, where he was the lead performance engineer in a high-end processor development project (POWER3).
-During 1989-90, Dr. Bose was on a sabbatical assignment as a Visiting Associate Professor at Indian Statistical Institute, India, where he worked on practical applications of knowledge-based (AI)systems.
-His current research interests are in high performance computers, artificial intelligence, power- and reliability-aware microprocessor architectures, accelerator architectures, pre-silicon modeling and validation.
-He is the author or co-author of over a hundred publications (including several book chapters) and he also serves as an Adjunct Professor ar Columbia University.
-He has received twenty five Invention Plateau Awards, several Research Accomplishment and Outstanding Innovation Awards from IBM.
-Dr. Bose served as the Editor-in-Chief of IEEE Micro from 2003-2006 and as the chair of ACM SIGMICRO from 2011-2017.
-He is an IEEE Fellow and a member of the IBM Academy of Technology.
+Pradip Bose is a distinguished research staff member and manager of the Efficient and Resilient Systems Department at the IBM T. J. Watson Research Center as well as an adjunct professor at Columbia University.
+Pradip has been involved in the design and presilicon modeling of virtually all IBM POWER-series microprocessors, since the pioneering POWER1 (RS/6000) machine, which started as the Cheetah (and subsequently America) superscalar RISC project at IBM Research.
+Previously, he was the lead performance engineer for POWER3, a high-end processor development project, at IBM Austin and served as a visiting associate professor at the Indian Statistical Institute, where he worked on practical applications of knowledge-based (AI) systems.
+His current research interests are in high-performance computers, artificial intelligence, power- and reliability-aware microprocessor architectures, accelerator architectures, presilicon modeling, and validation.
+Pradip is the author or coauthor of over 100 publications (including several book chapters).
+He’s an IEEE fellow and a member of the IBM Academy of Technology and was the editor-in-chief of IEEE Micro from 2003 to 2006 and the chair of ACM SIGMICRO from 2011 to 2017.
+He’s received 25 Invention Plateau Awards and several Research Accomplishment and Outstanding Innovation Awards from IBM.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?